 Did You Know . . .

 PAD affects between 12 and 20 million people in the United States.
-However, less than five percent of those patients have been diagnosed because many patients do not experience symptoms until the disease process is far advanced. failure to treat those with PAD can lead to serious, and sometimes fatal, complications such as stroke, aneurysm rupture, difficulty walking with pain, non-healing wounds, limb loss and even death.
+However, less than five percent of those patients have been diagnosed because many patients do not experience symptoms until the disease process is far advanced.
+Failure to treat those with PAD can lead to serious, sometimes fatal, complications such as stroke, aneurysm rupture, difficulty walking with pain, non-healing wounds, limb loss, and even death.